elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- The earth race, the race on the ground met its feet.
+- The earth race, the downtrodden race knows feet.
 - Congo and Mississippi, strain out gold
 - strain out blood
 - the land race, the race of ash walks